All Episodes

 No, we didn't.

-We we we drove by a lot of places.
+We drove by a lot of places.

-We didn't we didn't uh it was it was the hottest weekend of the year.
+It was the hottest weekend of the year.

-Uh we had a nice hotel, and I demanded that we take advantage of it.
+We had a nice hotel, and I demanded that we take advantage of it.

-But we did walk down the street to a pub and then went to the Apple store.
+But we did walk down the street to a pub and then went to the Apple Store.

 It was my first Apple store on Boylston.

-Historically, founding of the country, we're trying to save the country.
+But no, historically, founding of the country, we're trying to save the country.

 Boston's the place to send people.